 2. The possibility of not achieving desired outcomes: Preparing for things that won’t go according to plan needs to occur on the tactical and psychological front.
 We have to train our mind and heart for the possibility of failure by adopting an attitude of experimentation.
 When you see your life plan as a strategic process of trial and error, it offers you the clarity to adjust your course in a favorable direction.
 Flexibility, resilience, and faith will help you overcome potential obstacles without getting devastated and giving up.
 Arm yourself with the tools, coping mechanisms, and Plan B’s so that you can deal with unexpected turbulence.

 3. Unexpected events, people, and opportunities: There are numerous factors beyond our control that go into making big life decisions.
 Things may come from the left field when you least expect them and force us to change course.
 It does not always have to be negative, such as an illness, death, or loss of a job.
 It could also be positive such as a business idea that pays off well, meeting the love of your life, or having children.
 Of course, there’s nothing that we can do to predict this.
-All we can do is be aware that these occurrences are a possibility and to have faith and stay flexible along the way, building the emotional stamina to deal with unanticipated changes that can shift the trajectory of our lives.
+All we can do is be aware that these occurrences are a possibility and to have faith and stay flexible along the way, to deal with unanticipated changes that can shift our trajectory.

 All of us will reach those final moments on our Earthly journey when our lives will flash before our eyes.
 When you’ve consciously crafted and followed a plan based on your soul’s mission, you’ll be happy when you see that you lived a life that’s worth watching and celebrating.

 Question: Are there any other important things that you would like to consider when creating a life plan?